batmany13/about-me/README.md

 [Netflix Culture Memo](https://jobs.netflix.com/culture) - people over process, freedom and responsiblity, be candid and encourage independent thinking
 [What google learned from its quest to build the perfect team](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html) - Psychological Safety is the powerful force to drives great teams
 [The Competitive Imperative of Learning by Amy Edmondson](https://hbr.org/2008/07/the-competitive-imperative-of-learning) - Execution for Learning over Execution for Efficiency
+[Forget the pecking order at work](https://www.ted.com/talks/margaret_heffernan_forget_the_pecking_order_at_work?language=en) - having super chickens doesn't mean you'll be more productive, have a diverse group does

 Here's also a [giant collection](https://trello.com/b/LZ4pww7N/dev-leadership-articles) of articles I've read over the past